pipelinelabo/datalaiq-wiki/japanese/quickstart/community-edition.md

 We recommend starting out with the continued section of the [Standard version Quickstart document](quickstart.md#Feeding_Data), particularly the [Searching section](quickstart.md#Searching), for some ideas on how to get started.
 You may need to refer to the [ingester configuration documents](#!ingesters/ingesters.md) to get the data you want into the system.

-The [search documentation](#!search/search.md) is the ultimate resource for building search queries; the [Search Modules](#!search/searchmodules.md) and [Render Modules](#!search/rendermodules.md) sections have lots of examples and exhaustive descriptions of the options for each module.
+The [search documentation](#!search/search.md) is the ultimate resource for building search queries; the [Render Modules](#!search/rendermodules.md) sections have lots of examples and exhaustive descriptions of the options for each module.

-Finally, the [DatalaiQ blog](https://www.gravwell.io/blog) has case studies and examples showing real-world applications of DatalaiQ that may serve as inspiration.
+[//]: # (Finally, the [DatalaiQ blog]&#40;https://www.gravwell.io/blog&#41; has case studies and examples showing real-world applications of DatalaiQ that may serve as inspiration.)

-For help, you can join our [open community on Keybase](https://keybase.io/team/gravwell.community) or email support@ppln.co.
-We're excited to help others get value from their data with DatalaiQ!
+[//]: # (For help, you can join our [open community on Keybase]&#40;https://keybase.io/team/gravwell.community&#41; or email support@ppln.co.
+We're excited to help others get value from their data with DatalaiQ!)